Subdivision 1. Definitions. For purposes of this chapter, the terms defined in this section have the meanings given them.

 Subd.
 19. Treatment facility.
-"Treatment facility" means a hospital, community mental health center, or other treatment provider qualified to provide care and treatment for mentally ill, mentally retarded, or chemically dependent persons.
+"Treatment facility" means a hospital, community mental health center, or other treatment provider qualified to provide care and treatment for persons who are mentally ill, mentally retarded, or chemically dependent.

 Subd.
 20. Verdict.
 "Verdict" means a jury verdict or a general finding by the trial court sitting without a jury pursuant to the rules of criminal procedure.

 Subd.
 21. Pass.
 "Pass" means any authorized temporary, unsupervised absence from a treatment facility.